Heavy rain hits Florida, flooding strands Miami vehicles

 The National Hurricane Center in Miami said the storm once known as Agatha in the Pacific Ocean will be known as Alex in the Atlantic Ocean basin, if it reaches tropical storm status.

-At 2 p.m., the storm was centered about 15 miles (25 kilometers) south-southwest of Fort Pierce, Florida.
+As of 8 p.m.
+Saturday, the storm was centered about 105 miles (185 kilometers) northeast of Fort Pierce, Florida.
 It was moving northeast at 18 mph (30 kph).
-A tropical storm warning was in effect along the state’s east coast south of the Volusia-Brevard County line to Jupiter Inlet and the northwestern Bahamas.
+A tropical storm warning that had been in effect for the state’s east coast was discontinued.
+A tropical storm warning remained in effect for the northwestern Bahamas.
 A tropical storm watch was in effect for Bermuda.
 Maximum sustained winds were clocked near 40 mph (65 kph) with higher gusts.

-The storm is expected to reach tropical storm strength off Florida’s eastern coast by Saturday night and is expected to strengthen through Monday as it moves away from Florida and into the Atlantic Ocean.
+The storm was expected to reach tropical storm strength off Florida’s eastern coast Saturday night and strengthen through Monday as it moves away from Florida and into the Atlantic Ocean.

 In Cuba, the storm killed three people, damaged dozens of homes in Havana and cut off electricity in some areas, according to authorities.
 Heavy rainfall continued Saturday, but was diminishing as the weather system moved away from the island.